Royal Air Force - Felixstowe

 After the war Aug 1945, the MAEE moved back to Felixstowe.
 However the flying stopped at the MAEE when it lost its connection with the RAF in 1953.
 A small Civilian section manned the unit until it too, closed in 1958.

 RAF Felixstowe has connections to many distinguished units within the Royal Air Force.
 The base helped with the Air-Sea Rescue Role with Whirlwind Helicopters until the flying stopped at the base in May 1961.

 RAF Felixstowe finally closed in 1962, but a very small contingent of the RAF still exists today (Air Cadet Officers), on the site of the old No.2 Guard room (unfortunately, the old guard room was knocked down along with the cells due to an unsafe roof).

-Yes – 356 (Felixstowe) Squadron – Air Training Corps, use to occupy the site of the Old No.2 Guardroom.
+Yes – 356 (Felixstowe) Squadron – Royal Air Force Air Cadets, use to occupy the site of the Old No.2 Guardroom.
 Now replaced with our new Squadron headquarters.
-Next door are still the old Married Quarters (now with a Housing Association), that were used by the RAF and then the US Air Force when RAF Bentwaters and RAF Woodbridge were being used by the US.
+Next door are still the old Married Quarters (now with a Housing Association), that were used by the RAF and then the US Air Force when RAF Bentwaters and RAF Woodbridge were being used by the USAF.